Frequently Asked Questions

 How much does it cost?

-These figures are based on average room size of :
+These figures are based on average room size and start from:

 Walls – 3m x 2.4m = 7.2m2 from £1200.00 +vat